How to Avoid Tolerating Poor Performance

 Leadership Habit #2: Ask for input before making decisions that impact others

-Remember, those closest to tasks have unique insights, and likely many changes have taken place since the last time you performed the task.
+Remember, those closest to tasks have unique insights, and likely, many changes have occurred since the last time you performed the task.

 Leadership Habit #3: Provide incentives for good performance